 Setting a Motivating (but Realistic) Sales Quota: Here’s How to Do It

-A realistic sales quota is one that at least 80% of your sales team can meet.
-Here’s the way to set a realistic, effective sales quota for your sales reps…
+A realistic quota for your sales pipeline is one that at least 80% of your sales team can meet.
+Here’s the way to set sales quotas for your sales reps…

 1. Start with your baseline.

 To find out how you’ll reach your goals, you need to know where you’re standing.
-So you need to start your sales quota planning by finding out your baseline.
+So you need to start defining the right type of sales quota by finding out your baseline.